Sunday, May 29, 2016

 Coffee or no coffee, by just before three a.m.
 I had had enough.
 Three targets were in the bag, M3, M5, and M10, and three is my usual nightly goal for long exposure prime focus imaging.
-I shut everything down, covered the telescope and walked back to the lodge where I watched a DVD on the laptop (the animated Doctor Strange film) until my eyes began to close and I fell into a deep slumber that lasted till somewhat after eight.
+I shut everything down, covered the telescope and walked back to the lodge where I watched a DVD on the laptop (the animated Doctor Strange film) until my eyes began to close and I fell into a deep slumber and knew nothing more till somewhat after eight.

-Breakfast was at nine, and was the only yucky meal I experienced this spring, or, actually, that I’ve had over the last several years at the FRC.
-The bacon was good and the biscuits looked terrific (I admired them from afar).
-The problem was that instead of just doing scrambled eggs, they made a breakfast casserole.
+Breakfast was at nine and was the only yucky meal I experienced this spring, or, actually, that I’ve had over the last several years at the FRC.
+The bacon was good, and the biscuits looked terrific (I admired them from afar).
+The problem was instead of just doing scrambled eggs, they made a breakfast casserole.
 The idea was OK, but in addition to eggs, cheese, and sausage, they added in broccoli.
 Oh, I like broccoli pretty well…but for BREAKFAST?!